 This is a close up of one of the larger positions.

 Both east and west coasts are intermittently lined with obstacle courses aimed at preventing any rapid movement inland during an invasion.
-These "tank traps" consist of row after row of concrete blocks which have been sunk into the sand.
+These "dragon's teeth" consist of row after row of concrete blocks which have been sunk into the sand.
 The rows, usually 10 running parallel to each other, make up a full "band" around 100 feet wide.
 Most of these were put in place decades ago, some have been removed and others still have simply been covered up with drifting sand and mud.
-Still, in some areas they would slow any advance.
+Still, in some areas they would slow an advancing force.
 They tend to be found in low-lying areas which lack mountainous terrain within a few miles of the coast and they are often paired with road blocks and berms further inland as well as rows of berms along the beach itself.

 In this example the obstacle band has been marked in red, you can see the multiple sand berms in nice little rows.

-And a close-up of the tank traps themselves:
+And a close-up of the dragon's teeth themselves:

 Next is the defensive positions around a few coastal towns.
-If you look at the map I gave you above this area is roughly the 4 blue places marks in a cluster, to the north of Yeonpyeongdo Island.
+If you look at the coastal defense map I gave you above, this area is roughly the 4 blue places marks in a cluster, to the north of Yeonpyeongdo Island.

 Finally, these are just three additional images of some interesting coastal places: